shaik1002/biggitlabbomb/doc/user/project/import/github.md

 To use a different method to perform an import after previously performing these steps, sign out of your GitLab account and sign in again.

-### Use a GitHub personal access token
+### Use a GitHub Personal Access Token

-To import your GitHub repository using a GitHub personal access token:
+To import your GitHub repository using a GitHub Personal Access Token:

 1. Generate a GitHub personal access token.
 Only **classic** personal access tokens are supported.
    1. Go to <https://github.com/settings/tokens/new>.